Young K: 2015–present: Day6, Solo activities, Even of Day and solo debut

-On September 6, 2021, Kang made his solo debut with the extended play Eternal and its title track "Guard You".
+On September 6, 2021, Kang made his solo debut with the extended play Eternal, which consists of seven songs including the title track "Guard You", "Come as you are(그대로 와 줘요)" and "Microphone".

+On June 23, 2023, Kang released the single "Better Day", in which he wrote the lyrics.
+The song is the winning song of the music contest Songs That Care hosted by JYP Entertainment.
+Kang also performed the song live at 2023 JYP EDM Day - the video is published by JYP Entertainment on YouTube.

+On August 25, 2023, Kang released the single "Let it be Summer", which would be featured in his upcoming first studio album Letters with Notes.
+The album was released on September 4, together with its title track "Nothing But".

+On December 23, 2023, Young K won the Radio DJ of the Year award at the 2023 KBS Entertainment Awards for hosting the radio show Kiss The Radio.

+On January 2, 2024, Young K won the Ballad Award under the Genre-based awards at the 33rd Seoul Music Awards held at Bangkok, Thailand.
+Notably, he was ranked first among the award nominees with a total mobile vote of 52.78%.
+He also performed the songs "Nothing But (이것밖에는 없다)" and "Time of Our Life (한 페이지가 될 수 있게)" live at the award ceremony.

+On April 10, 2024, Young K clinched the "Best Rock Ballad Award" at Asia Star Entertainer Awards 2024 held at the K Arena in Yokohama, Japan, which was a testament to his growth as an all-rounder artist and his soulful delivery of the rock ballad "Nothing But" from the first full album (Letters with Notes) that he released in 2023.

 Personal life

 On August 16, 2021, Young K announced that he will enlist as part of his mandatory military service on October 12, 2021, where he will be serving in KATUSA.
-During his military service, Young K won the “2022 Eighth Army Best Warrior Competition” in KATUSA category, held from May 8 to May 13, 2022.
-He was awarded the Army Commendation Medal along with additional gifts from local military support groups and many other rewards.On November 20, the Eighth Army (US 8th Army) released the current situation of Young K, who had just been promoted to Sgt (US Army Sergeant Major, a rank equivalent to Sergeant Major in the Republic of Korea Army), through its official SNS, an official on November 20.
+During his military service, Young K won the "2022 Eighth Army Best Warrior Competition" in KATUSA category, held from May 8 to May 13, 2022.
+He also appeared in the eighth episode of tvN variety program, The Backpacker Chef, which aired on July 14, 2022.
+He was awarded the Army Commendation Medal along with additional gifts from local military support groups and many other rewards.
+On November 20, the Eighth Army (United States) released the current situation of Young K, who had just been promoted to Sgt (U.S. Army Sergeant, a rank equivalent to Sergeant in the Republic of Korea Army), through its official SNS, an official on November 20.
+He was discharged on April 11, 2023.

-He also appeared in the 8th episode of tvN variety program, The Backpacker Chef, which aired on July 14, 2022.